CS3223-Team-X/CS3223/README.md

 * [KANG WANGKAI](https://github.com/Kangwkk)
 * [JOVAN HUANG TIAN CHUN](https://github.com/jovanhuang)

-The project aimed to let us gain a feel for how query processing works through development and enhancement of a simple Select-Project-Join (SPJ) query engine.
+The project aimed to let us gain a feel for how query processing works through development and enhancement of a simple Select-Project-Join query engine.

 We saw how different query execution trees have different performance results, which provides motivation for query optimization.